jkagiavas/FlaskBlogApp/README.md

 # FlaskBlogApp
-A Blog developed using Python Flask, Sqlalchemy, Sqlite
+A Blog developed using Python Flask, Sqlalchemy, PostgreSQL